The Decadent 48-Hour Food and Beverage Itinerary

 - Stop for a bubble tea at Boba Guys on Canal Street in China Town.

 - Head over to NoLita and enjoy a late lunch at The Butcher's Daughter in Nolita, (but don’t order dessert).
-This vegetable-based restaurant has really impressed me.
-The deli-style reuben sandwich was a welcome surprise and as an avid meat eater, I couldn’t even tell.
+This vegetable-based restaurant has really impressed us.
+The deli-style reuben sandwich was a welcome surprise and as an avid meat eater, we couldn’t even tell.

 - Head to Milk Bar in the Financial District to get some cereal milk ice cream